Naiml007/Tsrailwaybot/README.md

 - Install dependencies `yarn`
 - Connect to your Railway project `railway link`
+- Build the bot `yarn build`
-- Start the bot `railway run node .`
+- Start the bot `railway run node build`

 ## 📝 Notes

 The server started launches a Discord bot with a couple of basic commands.
-The code is located at `src/index.js`.
+The code is located at `src/index.ts`.